Ecwid/ecwid-api-docs/includes/_products.md

 Field | Type  | Description
 ----- | ----- | -----------
-count | number | The actual number of 'likes' of this product displayedCount | number | The displayed number of likes.
+count | number | The actual number of 'likes' of this product displayedCount | string | The displayed number of likes.
 May differ from the `count` if, for example, the value is more than 1000 -- it will show 1K instead of precise number

 ### Errors